 Status: Having completed the scoping phase on 11 December 2012, we have commenced work on reforming electoral law.
-We expect to open a consultation in late 2014.
-A report with recommendations to Government will be published in summer 2015
+We opened a consultation in December 2014.
+We plan to publish a report with recommendations to Government in summer 2015

 Electoral law in the UK has grown complex, voluminous, and fragmented, with many statutes and secondary legislation governing a long list of elections and referendums.
 The twin aims of the project are to ensure, first, that electoral laws are presented within a rational, modern legislative framework, governing all elections and referendums under statute; and second, that the law governing the conduct of elections and referendums is modern, simple, and fit for purpose.